 2. Limited or Uneven Growth

-For example, high muscle tone in the trunk can cause children to consistently lean to the side.
-Because of the way the body is contorted during growth, children can develop scoliosis (a sideways curvature of the spine) or poor posture.
+For example, high muscle tone in the trunk may cause children to consistently lean to one side.
+Because of the way the body is contorted during growth, children may develop scoliosis (a sideways curvature of the spine) resulting in poor posture.

 3. Difficulties Performing Tasks that Require Dexterity

-As a result, those with ataxic cerebral palsy often struggle with tasks that require fine motor skills such as writing, using silverware, and picking items up.
+As a result, those with ataxic cerebral palsy often struggle with tasks that require fine motor skills such as writing, using silverware, and picking up items.

-Those with other types of cerebral palsy can also struggle with hand functions due to high muscle tone.
+Those with other types of cerebral palsy may also struggle with hand functions due to high muscle tone.
 Generally, this is experienced in the form of clenched fingers.

 4. Poor Nutrition

-Similarly, gastroesophageal reflux disorder (GERD) is relatively common amongst people with cerebral palsy.
+Similarly, gastroesophageal reflux disorder (GERD) is relatively common among people with cerebral palsy.
 GERD is a condition that occurs when stomach acid travels up the esophagus.
-It can cause the esophagus to narrow and makes it difficult for food to pass into the stomach.
+It may cause the esophagus to narrow as well as make it difficult for food to pass into the stomach.

-As a result, individuals with oral motor impairments or GERD may not eat enough and are susceptible to malnourishment.
+As a result, individuals with oral motor impairments or GERD may not receive adequate nutrition and be susceptible to malnourishment.

 5. Impaired Communication